 A number of Health Department sections are now situated in the Institute.
-These include the Museum and Medical Artistry Section, the Nutrition Section, the Commonwealth Health Laboratory for the Australian Capital Territory and a Veterinary Laboratory.
+These include the Museum and Medical Artistry Section, the Nutrition Section, the Commonwealth Health Laboratory for the Australian Capital Territory, and a Veterinary Laboratory.

 The scientific research work of the Institute is now concentrated on problems of nutrition.
 It takes the form of field surveys of the dietary status of the Australian population and laboratory investigations into the biochemistry of nutrition and metabolism.
-For further information concerning the Institute, see Official Year Book No. 32, pages 919-21.